Getting Started

 The Cequence AI Gateway supports quick integrations with the following agents.

-• Claude AI
+- Claude AI

-• Cursor AI
+- Cursor AI

-• Windsurf IDE
+- Windsurf IDE

-Click Create Agent Integration to bring up the Easy Integration Setup pane.
-Choose the tab for the agent you're integrating with and click the copy icon in the Quick Setup (NPX) tab.
+Select Create Agent Integration to bring up the Easy Integration Setup pane.
+Choose the tab for the agent you're integrating with and select the copy icon in the Quick Setup (NPX) tab.
 The command-line instruction to integrate the MCP server with your AI agent is in your clipboard.
 Paste the command to a terminal window and run the command.
 A confirmation message at your terminal indicates that you're ready to test the integration.

 Testing the integration

-The next time you authenticate to the agent, you will need to provide your authentication credentials if you configured the MCP server to use OAuth 2.0.
 Run your AI agent and select the list of tools.
 This varies based on your agent.
 Using Claude as an example, the tools control is at the bottom of the text field, next to the Upload a file icon.
 The tools are enabled by default, but you can disable them by selecting the toggles on the list.
 To use the tool, refer to the tool in your prompt.
 For example, if your MCP server provides a tool based on a customer details endpoint, you can use Show me the customer details for user ID 12345 as the prompt, and your AI agent makes the proper request to the customer details endpoint and reports back.